neondatabase/website/content/docs/guides/neon-authorize.md

 </Tabs>

-This policy enforces that a user can only view their own `todos`.
+This policy enforces that an authenticated user can only view their own `todos`.
 Here's how each component works together.

 ### What Neon does for you